-Good Clinical Practice (GCP) is a standard for the design, conduct, performance, monitoring, auditing, recording, analysis and reporting of clinical studies.
+Good Clinical Practice (GCP) is a standard for the design, conduct, performance, monitoring, auditing, recording, analyzing and reporting of clinical trials.
 Compliance with GCP provides assurance that the study data are credible and accurate and that the rights, safety, confidentiality and well-being of research participants are protected.
-The FHCRC/UW Consortium has developed a GCP training plan.
-The memorandum dated February 08, 2008 describes the original implementation of the GCP training plan.

 Who needs training?

 It depends on your role.
-If you are the principal investigator on a study submitted to the FHCRC IRB, or you are relying on the FHCRC IRB through an Individual Investigator Agreement you need to meet the FHCRC's GCP training requirements.
+If you are the principal investigator on a study submitted to the Fred Hutch IRB, or you are relying on the Fred Hutch IRB through an Individual Investigator Agreement you need to meet the Fred Hutch's GCP training requirements.

-Other non-FHCRC investigators and study staff should meet the requirements of their own institution; the PI is responsible for ensuring all study staff have met the relevant institutional requirements.
-For more detailed information on who needs to complete GCP training see the IRB Training Policy.
+Other non-Fred Hutch investigators and study staff should meet the requirements of their own institution; the PI is responsible for ensuring all study staff have met the relevant institutional requirements.
+For more detailed information on who needs to complete GCP training see IRB Policy 2.20 Training.